pterodactyl/documentation/community/installation-guides/panel/centos7.md

 ```

 ### PHP 7.3
-We recommend the ius repo to get the latest php packages.
+We recommend the remi repo to get the latest php packages.

 ```bash
 ## Install Repos